 The mission of the Wilder School is to:

 Our vision is to be the premier resource for public policy expertise and social justice in public safety, governance and economic and community development.
-Our academic excellence attracts the highest quality faculty and students, and our graduates are leaders in their professions.
+Our academic excellence attracts the highest quality faculty, staff and students, and our graduates are leaders in their professions.
 Our research and consulting practices have global impact.
 We reflect the diversity of the communities we serve.

 From the dean

 At the Wilder School, you'll join a diverse community of scholars who share a commitment to academic excellence, public service, social justice and creative problem-solving to address society's challenges.— John Accordino, Ph.D.